 Both Prime and Rescue Bots are part of a shared Transformers story-continuity.
 The Hub is now bought out by the Discovery Family Channel, and was once still airing these two shows, as well as the original Transformers cartoon, from which this project is a virtual-continuation of.
 See the Episode Guide page for a times-listing.
 Also, the third live-action Transformers movie, Transformers: The Dark of the Moon, again directed by Michael Bay, was part three of its story, and was released Summer of 2011.
-Finally, a fourth live-action movie, Transformers: Age of Extinction, is currently in the works, setup as part four of the series, again directed by Michael Bay.
+Finally, the fourth live-action movie, Transformers: Age of Extinction, is currently out in theaters, setup as part four of the series, again directed by Michael Bay.
 On Cartoon Network, the newest Transformers cartoon, Transformers: Robots In Disguise (nothing to do with the previous show of the same name) began in 2015, and continues awhile after where Transformers Prime: Beast Hunters: Predacons Rising left off.
 Two official sites can be found for it, here and here.
 The fifth live action movie was Transformers: The Last Knight, which came out earlier this year, again directed by Michael Bay, and was part five.
 Check local listings of Cartoon Network and other stations for airtimes of the new Robots In Disguise and past live-action movies, respectively.

 While some of these other shows and movies are decent stories, they all fail to answer an important question: What happened between the end of the original show, and the Beast Wars and Beast Machines era ... a question we hope to answer here ourselves, with virtual episode fanfictions and virtual season intro videos posted on the Episode Guide page.